“So, they got me for $2000.” My friend said upon recently entering Ecuador 30 minutes earlier.

 9. By trusting someone just because they are from your home country… bad reason.
 Make ’em earn it.

 10. By commiting a minor traffic violation like not wearing your seat belt in the front seat and getting pulled over by the traffic cops in Ecuador who look for a naive foreigner willing to pay a quick bribe.
 Act like you don’t speak a lick of Spanish and chances are they will get frustrated and just let you go.
 If they insist just ask them to write you a ticket.
-Chances are when they see they aren’t going to get any quick cash in their pocket they’ll not bother writing the ticket.
+Chances are when they see they aren’t going to get any quick cash in their pocket they’ll not bother writing the ticket, and if you continue to have issues if you think you’re breaking the law or you’re not sure how law works, you can get a criminal lawyer as kibbey wagner to help you resolve cases like this.

 11. By giving a landlord a rental security deposit equal to 2 months rent.
 Try to pay a deposit equal to just one month rent or less.
 Anyone asking for 2 months or more is probably not planning on ever paying you back that money.
 Just sayin’.